 Most of her materials research work has been supported by the Australian Defence Materials Technology Centre (DMTC), AFOSR (via AOARD), ONR, 4VA and VSGC.

 Dr. Tallon was one of the 12 Australian Fresh Scientists in 2012 and she was part of the research group who won the prestigious Land Defence Australia National Industry Innovation Award in 2014 and CRC Innovation Award in 2015.

 She was the Chair of the 3rd conference in the series “Ultra High Temperature Ceramics: Materials for Extreme Environment Applications III” in April 2015 and member of the scientific committees for three other international conference in materials, science and engineering, and will be one of the co-chairs for the 5th conference in the UHTC series in 2020.

 - 25 international peer-reviewed papers, 6 peer-reviewed conference proceedings, 9 non-confidential technical reports, 1 feature article in a materials magazine and 2 book chapters.

 -56 contributions to international and national conferences (1 Keynote, 7 Invited) and 11 invited seminars.

 Total attracted funding as chief investigator: $594,320.

-- 3 PhD students (2 completed, 1 started in August 2017), 4 Master students (2 completed and 2 in progress), 31 Undergraduate Research Project and Summer students and 7 research assistants supervised since 2008 (Univ.
+- 6 PhD students (2 completed, 4 in progress),5 Master students (2 completed and 3 in progress), 31 Undergraduate Research Project and Summer students and 7 research assistants supervised since 2008 (Univ.
 Melb. and Virginia Tech)